 Ordinary income dividends received by an individual Unitholder from a regulated investment company such as the Trust are generally taxed at the same rates that apply to net capital gain (as discussed above), provided certain holding period requirements are satisfied and provided the dividends are attributable to qualifying dividends received by the Trust itself.
-These special rules relating to the taxation of ordinary income dividends from regulated investment companies generally apply to taxable years beginning before January 1, 2013.
 The Trust will provide notice to its Unitholders of the amount of any distribution which may be taken into account as a dividend which is eligible for the capital gains tax rates.

-IN-KIND DISTRIBUTIONS.
-Under certain circumstances, as described in this prospectus, you may receive an in-kind distribution of Trust securities when you redeem Units or when your Trust terminates.
+IN KIND DISTRIBUTIONS.
+Under certain circumstances, as described in this prospectus, you may receive an In Kind Distribution of Trust securities when you redeem Units or when your Trust terminates.
 This distribution will be treated as a sale for federal income tax purposes and you will generally recognize gain or loss, generally based on the value at that time of the securities and the amount of cash received.
 The Internal Revenue Service could however assert that a loss could not be currently deducted.

 EXCHANGES.
-If you elect to have your proceeds from your Trust rolled over into a future Trust, the exchange would generally be considered a sale for federal tax purposes.
+If you elect to have your proceeds from your Trust rolled over into a future Trust, the exchange would generally be considered a sale for federal income tax purposes.

 DEDUCTIBILITY OF TRUST EXPENSES.
 Expenses incurred and deducted by your Trust will generally not be treated as income taxable to you.
 In some cases, however, you may be required to treat your portion of these Trust expenses as income.
 In these cases you may be able to take a deduction for these expenses.
 However, certain miscellaneous itemized deductions, such as investment expenses, may be deducted by individuals only to the extent that all of these deductions exceed 2% of the individual's adjusted gross income.
+Some individuals may also be subject to further limitations on the amount of their itemized deductions, depending on their income.

 FOREIGN TAX CREDIT.
 If your Trust invests in any foreign securities, the tax statement that you receive may include an item showing foreign taxes your Trust paid to other countries.
 In this case, dividends taxed to you will include your share of the taxes your Trust paid to other countries.
 You may be able to deduct or receive a tax credit for your share of these taxes.
-In addition, distributions after December 31, 2012 may be subject to a U.S. withholding tax of 30% in the case of distributions to (i) certain non-U.S. financial institutions that have not entered into an agreement with the U.S. Treasury to collect and disclose certain information and (ii) certain other non-U.S. entities that do not provide certain certifications and information about the entity's U.S. owners.